 I’ve attached a letter my Uncle Tony wrote about life growing up on the farm in Poplar Bluff, Missouri.
-My grandfather, who I called Bobo, took a risk by traveling from “the old country” to the United States when he was young.
+(The letter and the article referenced below are included in my Porch Swing Storysite – I just left the images here to remember I have them…) My grandfather, who I called Bobo, took a risk by traveling from “the old country” to the United States when he was young.
 This was shortly before the start of World War I. The mortality rate of young men from that area of Austria in the war was extremely high.
 Bobo’s courage to make the journey may be the reason I’m able to write my story.
 Had he stayed, he may not have survived.

 I’ve also attached an article out of the newspaper, the Potwin Ledger I presume, about Bobo.
 It sounds like I wasn’t the only one who thought he was a great guy.